Back to homepage

 After over 10 years of forecasting weather online in the web, social media, and app spaces, I’d like to make sure the original story of Weather NJ does not get lost.
 A lot of you have been here since the start but as daily/yearly growth continues, many of you have only discovered Weather NJ in recent times.
 You should know that you haven’t just stumbled upon “another weather page.”

 I got into weather as a very young kid.
 My father taught me a lot about wind physics and everything sort of stemmed from there.
 I became hooked on watching The Weather Channel and listening to local radio forecasts whenever a major weather event was approaching.
 As time went on and I grew older in my teens, I began understanding weather conditions better by observing radar and satellite output.
 In the late-oughts (in my late-20s), I discovered predictive weather models and started forecasting personally for myself, friends, and family.
 I took the computer weather model output and combined it with my natural insight and experience with specific NJ weather conditions.
-In February of 2010 I launched Severe NJ Weather, on Facebook only, to forecast publicly.
+After forecasting the December 2009 blizzard on my personal Facebook page (when most outlets were screaming miss), my friends and family convinced me that I should open a public page.
+In February of 2010 I launched Severe NJ Weather, on Facebook only, to make the public leap.
 Several successful forecasts, including winter storms, Irene, the Halloween snowstorm of 2011, and Sandy, jumpstarted my followership from 2010-2014—forcing me to re-brand and expand into presences on Twitter, YouTube, the web, and mobile app spaces.
 The polar vortex winter of 2013-2014 took my followership into another gear of growth.
 From 2014 to present, Weather NJ has seen steady growth surrounding several successful forecasts for major winter storms, nor’easters, severe thunderstorm outbreaks, and tropical activity as well as ongoing routine daily/weekly forecasts for the State of NJ and surrounding areas.

-Today, the WeatherNJ.com website has been visited over 20 million times by over 5 million unique visitors since launching.
-Almost 300,000 people follow Weather NJ collectively across Facebook, Twitter, Instagram, and YouTube.
+Today, the WeatherNJ.com website has been visited over 30 million times by over 12 million unique visitors since launching.
+Almost 300,000 people follow Weather NJ collectively across Facebook, Twitter, Instagram, and YouTube mostly from, and surrounding, the DC to Boston I-95 corridor.
+Obviously it’s concentrated for New Jersey.
 I’m followed by news personalities, celebrities, professional sports figures, federal and state politicians, and a tremendous crowd of weather enthusiasts and generally amazing people.
-The Weather NJ mobile application is used daily by almost 50,000 people and thousands of users have signed up for the premium My Pocket Meteorologist program.
+Thousands of users have signed up for the premium KABOOM Club and My Pocket Meteorologist programs.
+We’ve held several successful charity events including dinners and dance clubs where my following was leveraged for incredibly good causes.
+Weather NJ intends to continue operational and steady growth.

 You’ll see ads on my free public services.
 This is why my amateur forecasting status has been lost.
-However, with web and app hosting overage fees more than a high-end car payment, ads are the only way to can keep the largest independent NJ weather forecasting agency running.
+However, with web hosting overage fees sometimes greater than a high-end monthly car payment, ads and premium services are the only way to keep everything running smoothly—accounting for my costs and time spent away from my family, career, and life in general.
+Again, 100% transparency.

 Presentations & Talks